 Annatto Tocotrienols is a unique tocopherol-free, tocotrienols-only product, containing 125mg tocotrienols along with 1g black cumin seed oil (Nigella sativa) per two softgel serving.
-The synergistic combination of tocotrienols and black cumin makes it most efficacious for supporting a healthy inflammatory response, healthy lipid levels, and for defending against oxidative stress.
+The synergistic combination of tocotrienols and black cumin makes it most efficacious for supporting cardiovascular health and defending against oxidative stress.

 The tocotrienols are extracted from the South American annatto bean and contain 90% delta-tocotrienol and 10% gamma-tocotrienol.
 For best results, this product should not be taken within six hours of taking a vitamin E supplement containing d-alpha tocopherol.

 Annatto Tocotrienols with black cumin seed oil may help support*:

 cholesterol levels that are already within the normal range